marcelokathmk/librarymanagement/README.md

 - login: user_client
 - password: myclientpasswordencrypted

-## REST Api´s, Roles and Authorization
+## REST Apis, Roles and Authorization

 With the ROLE_OWNER role, it is possible to execute the following REST resources: